 While collaborating at David Chipperfield Architects in London 1999 - 2001, he worked on Città delle Culture museum in Milan, and his design team won the first prize in three international design competitions.
 He was also in charge of the company’s technological design development.

 Thereafter he joined Eger Architects as a company associate, to lead a design team for the Grassroots Community Resource Centre in East London.
-The project received awards such as the Best Built Project at the London Planning Awards and the Best Healthcare Buildings in UK from CABE.
+The project received awards such as the Best Built Project at the London Planning Awards and was proclaimed as one of the best healthcare buildings in UK by CABE.

 In 2003 he established his first architectural practice in London.
 He worked on private projects and provided consultation related services to internationally recognized companies such as David Chipperfield Architects, Adjaye Associates and Metropolitan Workshop.

 After moving to Finland in 2007, he established his current practice in Helsinki.
-He accomplished academic programs at Aalto University for energy efficiency in construction and healthy renovation, and worked on private and public projects with the continuing focus on sustainability.
+He worked on private and public projects with an increasing focus on sustainability.
+In particular he has explored new utilisation possibilities of solid timber structures, and implementation possibilities of the principles of circular economy in sustainable architecture.